Computer System Structures

 - Department of Control Engineering

 The subject introduces into basic hardware structures of computer systems, into their design and architecture.
-It explains technical background of classic computer systems but also special computer for digital and logic control.
+It explains technical background of classic computer systems and special computer for digital and logic control.
 It gives greater insight into parallel processing of data in computers.

 Boolean algebra, logic circuits